 Bring the Fragrance and Beauty of Lily of the Valley to Your Garden

+Embrace the delicate charm of Lily of the Valley with this set of 20 bare root pips.
+Known as the May birth flower, these fragrant perennials produce dainty, bell-shaped white flowers in the spring, symbolizing purity and happiness.
+Perfect for adding a touch of elegance to shady areas of your garden.
 These Lily of the Valley bare roots are easy to plant and grow, quickly establishing themselves to form a lush, mat-forming ground cover.
 Ideal for under trees or along walkways, they thrive in partial to full shade and moist, well-drained soil.
 Enjoy the sweet fragrance that fills the air each spring as these enchanting blooms unfold.

-Benefits of Planting Lily of the Valley:
+Benefits of Planting Lily of the Valley

 - Fragrant Blooms: Enjoy the sweet, captivating scent of the flowers.